ktrnthsnr/Techly-KND/README.md

 [Techly-KND](https://ktrnthsnr-techly.herokuapp.com/)

 ## Description
 The Node.js application is a social networking forums style site where developers may add questions in posts or comment on other developers' posts.
-This application follows the MVC paradigm in it's structure and uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This application follows the MVC paradigm in its structure and uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Table of Contents
 * [Installation](#installation)